-The applicant's traffic analysis on Page 10 of the narrative (Attachment 7) assumes between 108 and 151 trips per day generated with this development.
+The applicant's traffic analysis on Page 10 of the narrative assumes between 108 and 151 trips during peak hours generated with this development [Note: this has been reduced to 62 to 73 trips during peak hours with the current application].
 The total number of annual average daily traffic (AADT) for 2017 on Rio Road East was 28,000.
 VDOT and County Transportation Planning staff did not have objection to this proposal.
 The number of vehicle trips per day generated by this proposal did not meet VDOT requirements for a Traffic Impact Analysis.